opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 This document describes the most popular ways to contribute to the DPDS community.

+When contributing to the DPDS community consider the [Code of Conduct](https://github.com/opendatamesh-initiative/.github/blob/main/CODE_OF_CONDUCT.md) to better understand expected and unacceptable behavior.

 ## Spreading the Word
 Spreading the word about the specification is a great way to help the DPDS community grow and ensure that more people are aware of its benefits.
 Here are some ways you can help: